essele/rp2040-rmii/README.md

 This is very much work-in-progress and will develop over time, currently working is:

-- Pico clocked at 100MHz
+- Pico clocked at 100MHz or 150MHz
 - No need for a fully dedicated core
 - Works with LAN8720
 - LWIP Integration
 - 100BASE-TX send and receive, both half & full duplex
 - 10BASE-T send and receive, both half & full duplex
 - TX inter-packet-gap honored for full duplex
-- Half duplex TX carrier detection and inter-packet-gap
+- Half duplex TX carrier detection and inter-packet-gap (see below)
 - Both TX & RX use 32bit DMA to improve performance
 - PIO based mdio interface
 - Auto detection of phy type and address